ralphjsmit/filament/packages/forms/docs/03-fields/02-text-input.md

     ->trim()
 ```

-You may want to enable trimming globally for all text inputs.
+You may want to enable trimming globally for all text inputs, similar to Laravel's `TrimStrings` middleware.
 You can do this in a service provider using the `configureUsing()` method:

 ```php
 use Filament\Forms\Components\TextInput;